 This example aims to capture the phenomenon that college admissions has become increasingly competitive since the 1980s; \citet{bound2009playing} demonstrates that between 1986-2003, the 75th percentile math SAT score of accepted students at the top 20 public universities, top 20 private colleges, and top 20 liberal arts colleges, steadily trended upward.
 In our model, the equilibrium acceptance threshold depends on students' strategic behavior and the decision maker's capacity constraint and selection criterion.
 Different selection criteria may induce different equilibrium thresholds.
 The equilibrium acceptance threshold affects the value of the policy because it determines which students are accepted or rejected.
-However, a selection criterion that induces a high acceptance threshold may not necessarily yield high value for the college. \end{subsection}
+A selection criterion that induces a high acceptance threshold may not necessarily yield high value for the college. \end{subsection}

 \end{section}

 \begin{section}{Model} We define a dynamic model for capacity-constrained treatment assignment in the presence of strategic behavior and define the equilibrium policy value.
 We propose a model for agent behavior in terms of myopic utility maximization and provide conditions under which the resulting best response functions vary smoothly in problem parameters.